-Tammy has been teaching voice & drama for over 10 years in various schools within Waterloo Region, and now currently teaches from her private studios in Cambridge & Toronto.
+Tammy has been teaching voice & drama for over 10 years in various schools within Waterloo Region, and now currently teaches from her private studios in Cambridge & Toronto and at Bravo Academy of the Performing Arts.
 From 2012 to 2017 Tammy ran a voice program at Meyerhofer Academy of the Performing Arts in Cambridge designed to develop triple threat performers.
 Tammy is in high demand as a children’s drama educator & director.

 On a recent volunteer trip to Kenya, Tammy helped to present workshops on drama, dance, and singing with underprivileged children in various schools and orphanages.